January 2010 North American winter storms: California

 As the fifth and second-strongest of the week's storms (impact-wise) slammed into California on January 20, officials predicted as much as four feet (1.2 meters) of snow would fall in Northern California.
 On the morning of January 20, more than 500 homes were evacuated as floods struck multiple regions in California, as up to 6 inches (15 centimeters) of rain fell in the storms that had impacted the state by that point.
 Rescue and flood prevention services soon brought the situation under control, but one man was killed when a tree fell onto his house.
 By then, flooding up to a feet deep had occurred in multiple areas, with Flash Flood Warnings remaining in effect for much of California.
 A sinkhole also opened up at an intersection in Ventura, which was expected to take days to fill in.
-Two horses also died after being hit by lighting in a Santa Barbara field.
+Two horses also died after being hit by lightning in a Santa Barbara field.
 Rare tornado warnings were issued in parts of Southern California, including southern Los Angeles, Long Beach, San Diego County, and Anaheim.
 Flash flood watches covered Los Angeles, Santa Barbara, and Ventura Counties.
 On January 20, an EF0 tornado was reported in Southeastern San Diego County, which lasted for 1 minute, 30 seconds.
 On the same day, residents in Siskiyou County in Northern California lost power for 30 hours, due to wet, heavy snow taking down power lines.
 Jim Rouiller, the senior energy meteorologist at Planalytics Inc., said that the storms (particularly the sixth storm) were the worst series of storms the state had experienced since 1997 (when a series of powerful storms caused the New Year's Day 1997 Northern California Flood).
 On January 21, the sixth storm broke the record of the lowest pressure recorded in parts of California, as the sixth storm registered a minimum barometric pressure of 978 mbar in Eureka, California, breaking the previous record set in 1891; the storm also registered a reading of 987 mbar in San Diego County (the storm had a minimum central pressure of 973 mbar while it was in the Pacific, at about this time).
 Rouiller expected that evening's storm to bring from 4 to 12 inches of rain, severe mudslides, a few tornadoes, and heavy mountain snow ranging from 6 to 15 feet across the Sierra Nevada mountain range.